ReidAtcheson/gmres_bandwitdth_optimization/README.md

 of `H` which eliminates a significant number of memory reads, but it also elminates a loop-carried data dependency that previously prevented the fusion of inner gmres iterations.
 Reorthogonalization of `W` comes with a cost but since we can accomplish that with level-3 BLAS operations and only requires reading in `W` once, an `O(m*k)` number of reads, as opposed to computing `O(k^2)` dot products which requires `O(m*k^2)` reads and can not be cached because of the data dependencies of gram-schmidt orthogonalization used to compute `H`

+# DISCLAIMER:

+This is not going to be a highly engineered software product but the minimum code necessary to prove out the concepts listed above.
+Have fun with it, but there will be many missing important corner cases that I just ignore (e.g. GMRES breakdown).
+I have also found it easier in many cases to simply duplicate code to handle different cases (real vs complex case) rather than come up with the best generalized C++ code that seamlessly handles both cases.
+The generalized approach clearly is better from long-term maintenance point of view, but again this is just some experiments.